kazcare/cheesy-cheese/README.md

  * On home page there is a hero image, which is consistent throughout the website.

- * On the Hero image on the right hand side there is a text overlay block showubg brief description about what is this website for.
+ * On the Hero image on the right hand side there is a text overlay block showing brief description about what is this website for.

  * The cover text (text overlay) shift towards the left hand side for the smaller screens.